Why Gig Workers Get Denied by Traditional Lenders

 Frequently Asked Questions

-Do I need 2 years of gig work history?
+Do I need two years of gig work history?

 What credit score do I need?